kushaniperera/Blog/pages/Weekly Sync-Up.md

 	-
 - Thu, 10-11-2022
 	- Starting with holographic remoting instead of deployment would be better initially
+	- TODO learn an image manipulation tool like Gimp (for complex functions), NoMacs (for simpler things)
+	- TODO learn a 3D modelling tool like 3D Max (Autodesk tools), Maya or Sketchup
 		- DONE look into google sketchup
-	- TODO learn an image manipulation tool like Gimp (for complex functions), NoMacs (for simpler things) -
+	- Stu and Kr
+-
 -